rekhak0901/ContactsApplication/README.md

 ## Introduction

-It is a simple contact app implemented with React and Redux.
+It is a simple contact app implemented with React and Redux as per the requirements given.

-The app mainly shows how to use Redux and basic concepts (action, reducer and store) of Reudx.
+The app mainly shows - how to use Redux and basic concepts (action, reducer and store) of Redux.

 ## Installation